EmilStenstrom/django-components/README.md

 This is an extension of Django's [Paths as objects](https://docs.djangoproject.com/en/5.0/topics/forms/media/#paths-as-objects) feature, where "safe" strings are taken as is, and accessed only at render time.

-Because of that, the paths defined as "safe" strings are NEVER resolved, neither relative to component's directory, nor relative to `STATICFILES_DIRS`.
+Because of that, the paths defined as "safe" strings are NEVER resolved, neither relative to component's directory, nor relative to `COMPONENTS.dirs`.

 "Safe" strings can be used to lazily resolve a path, or to customize the `<script>` or `<link>` tag for individual paths: